-ELLSWORTH, Maine — A Sunday night structure fire at a local bird sanctuary that did not injure any animals or humans is being investigated by state fire investigators, according to the local fire chief.
+ELLSWORTH, Maine — A Sunday night structure fire at a local bird sanctuary that did not injure any animals is being investigated by state fire investigators, according to the local fire chief.

 The fire caused significant damage to the former home of Cordelia J. Stanwood, after whom the Stanwood Wildlife Sanctuary is named, Ellsworth fire Chief Richard Tupper said Monday.
 He said firefighters were able to contain much of the fire damage to the rear of the building, which might be salvageable.

 “The front half of the building sustained a lot of heat and smoke damage,” Tupper said.

 Investigators with the state fire marshal’s office were at the scene Monday morning, he said.